Indonesia: General Information

 - Indonesia: Sulawesi and Halmahera – Spectacular Endemic Birding

-- Indonesia: West Papua – Birds-of-paradise and Endemics of the Arfaks and Waigeo
+- Indonesia: West Papua – Birds-of-paradise and Endemics of the Arfak Mountains and Waigeo Island

 Indonesia has a staggering bird list of around 1,800 species, including over 450 endemics!
 Our set departure tours each focus on finding the endemics and specials of each province we visit.
 We can also put together custom Indonesia birding tours.
-Some of the exceptional birds we find on our bird tours of Indonesia include Maleo, Sumba Hornbill, Rote Boobook, Black-banded Flycatcher, Flores Crow, Wilson’s Bird-of-paradise, (Wallace’s) Standardwing, King Bird-of-paradise, Black Sicklebill, Purple-bearded Bee-eater, Ivory-breasted Pitta, Green-backed Kingfisher, Red-breasted Paradise Kingfisher, Spotted Jewel-babbler, and so many more!
+Some of the exceptional birds we find on our bird tours of Indonesia include Maleo, Pink-headed Fruit Dove, Sumba Hornbill, Rote Boobook, Rinjani Scops Owl, Black-banded Flycatcher, Flores Crow, Wilson’s Bird-of-paradise, (Wallace’s) Standardwing, King Bird-of-paradise, Black Sicklebill, Purple-bearded Bee-eater, Ivory-breasted Pitta, Green-backed Kingfisher, Biak Paradise Kingfisher, Numfor Paradise Kingfisher, Kofiau Paradise Kingfisher, Red-breasted Paradise Kingfisher, Spotted Jewel-babbler, Bali Myna, and so many more!

 The information here is general to all our Indonesia birding tours and we’ve also prepared tour-specific information for each of the above tours.